bahbah94/ganchain-v2/pallets/subnets/readme.md

 - **Decentralization**: Random Validator selection prevents centralized control, enhancing security and fairness.
 - **Reputation-Based Influence**: Validators’ voting power is adjusted based on their historical accuracy, promoting reliable behavior.
 - **Transparent Validation Records**: On-chain storage of validation votes and results increases accountability and reduces the risk of manipulation.
+- **zk-SNARK Proofs**: Integration of zk-SNARKs ensures that validations are privacy-preserving, secure, and efficient.

 ## **Conclusion**

-The enhanced consensus mechanism for GAN Chain’s subnet architecture builds on the strengths of Yuma Consensus while addressing key weaknesses such as centralization risks and incentive misalignments.
-By integrating drill tests as PoW and using a decentralized validation process, the system ensures that governance and computational tasks are handled transparently, securely, and fairly.
+The enhanced consensus mechanism for GAN Chain’s subnet architecture builds on the strengths of Yuma Consensus while addressing key weaknesses such as centralization risks, incentive misalignments, and privacy concerns.
+By integrating drill tests as PoW and using zk-SNARKs for validation, the system ensures that governance and computational tasks are handled transparently, securely, and fairly.

 ## **Next Steps**